-Three months of every year will be spent teaching in the various study centers in Africa—one month in Uganda, one in Kenya, and one in Rwanda and Congo.
+Three months of every year are spent teaching in the various study centers in Africa—one month in Uganda, one in Kenya, and one in Rwanda and DR Congo.
 By spending one month in each country, or two countries, travel time will be kept to a minimum, allowing 25 hours each week for teaching and perhaps Sunday for preaching.
-Students will then be given assignments to complete the requirements of each course.
+Students are then given assignments to complete the requirements of each course.
 The study center model most effectively conditions pastors to the concept of life-long education.
 There is no hurry to “get through” the course work and go home to one’s family and ministry.
 He can fulfill his multiple roles as husband, father, and pastor while furthering his education.

 - Resourcing Pastors

 We will continue supplying pastors with printed books and Kindles for ongoing self-education.
 For the price of one Kindle, contributors can resource an African pastor with a virtual library of theological literature.
 Retiring pastors can resource study centers with donated libraries.
 These books will be necessary for the research required for completing courses for bachelors and masters degrees from MINTS.
 More importantly, they will awaken the African pastor to a new world of continuing self-education previously impossible.
 While the internet can also be a source of information, we have learned that the cost of internet service is prohibitive for most pastors.
 Ownership of resources is essential for consistent use.